-Finally, you need to fill out the School's Thesis Committee Membership Form (see Appendix); have it signed by the thesis advisor, committee members, and the Master's Program Director; and place it on file with the Coordinator of Academic Support.
+Finally, you need to fill out and submit the Doctoral and Thesis Advisory Committee electronic form from the College of Graduate Studies (refer to their Forms and References page).
+In addition, students are required to complete the UCF Institutional Review Board (IRB) and Human Research Protection Program (HRPP) webcourse training and provide a certificate of completion for the IRB and HRPP training with the committee electronic form.
+This form will then be routed to your thesis advisor, committee members, and the Master's Program Director for approval.
 This document is an agreement between you and your committee to engage in research on the thesis topic proposed.
 If a committee member is not a UCF Faculty Member, a nomination form will need to be submitted by the Thesis Advisor to request for the committee member to be accepted as Graduate Faculty or Graduate Faculty Scholar: Nomination form: College of Graduate Studies (ucf.edu)